gregvonkuster/docker-galaxy-ChIP-exo/README.md

 ``-p 8080:80`` will make port 80 (inside the container) available on port 8080 of your computer.
 Within the container an Apache Webserver is running on port 80 and that port can be bound to a local port on your computer.
-With this parameter you can access your Galaxy instance via ``http://localhost:8080`` immediately after executing the command above.
+With this parameter you can access your Galaxy instance by pointing your browser to ``http://localhost:8080``.
+If that address doesn't work, try the default docker IP address you discovered above (e.g., ``http://192.168.99.100``).

-``gregvonkuster/galaxy-ChIP-exo`` is the Image/Container name that directs docker to the correct path in the [docker index](https://index.docker.io/u/gregvonkuster/galaxy-ChIP-exo/).
+``gregvonkuster/galaxy-chip-exo`` is the Image/Container name that directs docker to the correct path in the [docker index](https://index.docker.io/u/gregvonkuster/galaxy-ChIP-exo/).

 ``:master`` is the specific tag of the Image/Container that will be pulled from the [docker index](https://index.docker.io/u/gregvonkuster/galaxy-ChIP-exo/) and run.

 For an interactive session, you can execute:

-``docker run -i -t -p 8080:80 gregvonkuster/docker-galaxy-ChIP-exo``
+``docker run -i -t -p 8080:80 gregvonkuster/docker-galaxy-chip-exo``

 and run the ``` startup ``` script yourself to start PostgreSQL, Apache and Galaxy.